idris-lang/Idris-dev/docs/proofs/example1.rst

          idNat : Nat -> Nat
          idNat = %runElab (do

-   * - In order to investigate how the program works this table shows the proofState at each stage as the tactics are applied.
-So here is the proofState at the start:
+   * - In order to investigate how the program works this table shows the proof state at each stage as the tactics are applied.
+So here is the proof state at the start:
      - .. image:: ../image/elabProofStateEx1_1.png
           :width: 310px
-          :height: 124px
+          :height: 115px

    * - This table also shows the logic at each stage:
      - .. image:: ../image/elabLogicEx1_1.png